 CITI training is only required for students who need the IRB process because they plan to use human subjects in their research and either publish project results or disseminate to a wider audience.

 Effective January 1, 2009, all investigators conducting research with human subjects will be required to complete training in the protection of human subjects in research.
 CMU has adopted the online training system offered through the Collaborative Institutional Training Initiative (CITI).
 CITI offers courses in the responsible conduct of research and can be individualized for specific university needs.
 CITI allows for the tracking of individuals who have completed their respective training requirements.
 Thus, individuals who are required to complete training in human subjects research would complete only the training relevant in this area.

 Implications for Research Involving Human Subjects

-By the beginning of the 2009 Spring Semester, all investigators conducting research with human subjects must provide evidence of training in human-subjects protection.
+All investigators conducting research with human subjects and going through the IRB approval process must provide evidence of training in human-subjects protection.
 Completion of CITI training is reported to CMU.